samus-io/tablab-steps/steps/BqrOirQaIdmRi5htN82LyZska9jhtOD79Ff/en/README.md

         console.log('Database connection closed.');
     }
 });
 ```

 ## Best Practices

 * **Always finalize prepared statements**: This ensures that resources are freed properly.
-* Avoid dynamic table or column names in prepared statements: Use allow-lists for dynamic table or column selection.
+* **Avoid dynamic table or column names in prepared statements**: Use allow-lists for dynamic table or column selection.
 * **Handle errors gracefully**: Implement error handling to manage database operation failures.
 * **Close the database connection**: Ensure that the database connection is closed when it is no longer needed.